dawidpolaczek/ShoppingList/README.md

-ShoppingList is a project mainly for learning purposes.
+ShoppingList is a project for learning purposes.